Can Hyperbaric Oxygen Therapy (HBOT) Help With Stroke Recovery?

 Chronic Stroke

-For people months or years past their stroke, small studies have explored HBOT.
+A few small studies have explored HBOT for people months or years past their stroke.
 One well-known trial using 40 sessions at 2.0 ATA for 90 minutes reported improvements in function and quality of life, with brain scans showing activity in previously “silent” areas (Efrati and colleagues 2013).
 Another study suggested memory benefits (Hadanny and colleagues 2020).

 These results are encouraging, but they came from a single research group, and the studies have been criticized for small sample sizes, inconsistent protocols, and limited controls.
 They have not yet been confirmed in larger, multi-center trials.